Armaan42/RepoLens/README.md

 Therefore, there is a need for a scalable, intelligent system that can analyze pull requests with full repository context and generate structured, automated code reviews using advanced AI techniques.

+## How the Problem Was Identified

+The problem was identified through observation of common challenges faced by developers during collaborative software development.

+In many teams, pull requests remain open for long periods due to delays in manual code reviews.
+Developers often depend on senior engineers for review feedback, creating bottlenecks in the development workflow.

+Further investigation revealed that existing automated tools provide limited contextual analysis because they evaluate only the changed files rather than the entire repository.

+Discussions within developer communities, technical blogs, and open-source forums also highlight the growing demand for intelligent developer tools that can assist with automated code analysis and review.

+These observations indicated the need for a more advanced system capable of providing context-aware insights during the code review process.

 ## Objectives

 - Design a web-based platform that integrates with GitHub repositories to automatically monitor and analyze pull requests.